damianhakert/damianhakert.github.io/source/university/glossary/index.html.md

 ### Developer

-For us(GitLab) this means a software developer, i.e. someone who makes software.
+For us (GitLab) this means a software developer, i.e. someone who makes software.
 It is also one of the levels of access in our multi level approval system.

+### Diff

+Is the difference between two commits, or saved changes.
+This will also be shown visually after the changes.

 ### Docker

-*** Needs definition here

-### Docker Image

-*** Needs definition here
+Containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
+This guarantees that it will always run the same, regardless of the environment it is running in.

 ### Fork